Resolve last-page insert PAGELATCH_EX contention in SQL Server

 Your application does frequent INSERT or UPDATE operations against the table.

 You have many CPUs on the system.
 Typically, the server has 16 CPUs or more.
-This allows multiple sessions to do the INSERT operations against the same table concurrently.
+This hardware configuration allows multiple sessions to do the INSERT operations against the same table concurrently.

 Another issue occurs if you run the following diagnostic query on your system: